Hugo7gomes/FEUP_LBAW/components/er.md

 The coordinator has more privileges than the other team members, such as assigning users to tasks, editing and deleting tasks assigned by others and adding new members to the team.
 He is also able to change tasks' due dates and their priority.

-Each project has a team, task lists and also a discussion forum for members of the project.
+Each project has a team, task list and also a discussion forum for members of the project.
 Each task can have comments made by other collaborators and it is possible to keep track of the user that defined the task as well as the one who completed it.

 At any time, collaborators can view the task details and mark a project as favorite.
 Users also have the ability to search for specific projects, tasks and messages of the forum and view the list of all the projects that they have participated in, which can be seen in their profile only by them.